iolivia/rust-sokoban/books/en_US/src/c02-02-move-player.md

 The problem is we are calling the input system multiple times during a given second, which means holding a key pressed for one second will trigger multiple moves for the same key.
 As you might have noticed this is not a great experience as a player because you don't have good control over the movements and you can easily get into a situation where a box gets stuck next to a wall and there's no way to bring it back.

 What options do we have to fix this?

-Option 1: Only process the move when the key is released rather than pressed Option 2: Add some logic that would prevent the same key being processed more than once in a given time internal Option 3: Check if the key is a duplicate press before processing it
+We could remember if the key was pressed the last frame, and if it was, we skip it.
+It would require storing state of the previous frame, and comparing against it in the current frame before deciding to move or not, which is very doable.
+Fortunately, ggez added this functionality to their keyboard api where you can call `is_key_just_pressed` and it will automatically check against the current state.
+Let's try this, it looks something like this.

 ```rust
 {{#include ../../../code/rust-sokoban-c02-02/src/main.rs:input_system}}
 ```

+And now everything works as expected!

-> **_CODELINK:_**  You can see the full code in this example [here](https://github.com/iolivia/rust-sokoban/tree/master/code/rust-sokoban-c02-02).
+> ***CODELINK:***  You can see the full code in this example [here](https://github.com/iolivia/rust-sokoban/tree/master/code/rust-sokoban-c02-02).